actions/actions-runner-controller/README.md

 ### Runner Groups

+_Runner groups must be [created in GitHub first](https://docs.github.com/en/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups) before they can be referenced_

 Runner groups can be used to limit which repositories are able to use the GitHub Runner at an Organisation level.
-Runner groups have to be [created in GitHub first](https://docs.github.com/en/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups) before they can be referenced.

 To add the runner to the group `NewGroup`, specify the group in your `Runner` or `RunnerDeployment` spec.